-This year marks the 117th annual Audubon Christmas Bird Count (CBC), the longest-running citizen science project in the world.
+This year marks the 124th annual Audubon Christmas Bird Count (CBC), the longest-running community science project in the world.
 The Corkscrew Count Circle area is one of over 2000 Count Circles from many countries in the western hemisphere that participate each year.

-This year's Corkscrew CBC will be held on Saturday, December 17, 2016.
+This year's Corkscrew CBC is scheduled to be held on Saturday, December 16, 2023.

 Participants do not have to be expert birders to participate, there is usually a mix of experience levels on each team.
 The CBC is a great way for beginning birders to become more knowledgeable about the birds and their habitats.

-This circle is open to accepting participants from the general public, interested participants should contact Sally Stein, Corkscrew CBC Compiler, for more information.
+This circle is open to accepting participants from the general public, to either help with one of our teams, or to count the birds at feeders in their yards if they are within our count circle area. interested participants should contact Sally Stein, Corkscrew CBC Compiler, for more information and to register.

 The CBC is held between December 14 until January 5th each year, and different circles have different dates for their counts, If you are interested in helping with other count circles please see other count circle count dates and contact information here.